 The new EU Regulation 2020/741 on minimum requirements for water reuse addresses the need for utilities to introduce water reuse risk management plans, even if it has not provided yet a clear guidance on the use of real-time data and early-warning approaches.

-At national level, the complexity of the water reuse Italian standards is actually seen as an obstacle to the further uptake of water reuse solutions, due to high administrative burden and associated costs for local authorities, reclaimed water suppliers and users.
+At national level, the complexity of the Italian water reuse standards is actually seen as an obstacle to the further uptake of water reuse solutions, due to high administrative burden and associated costs for local authorities, reclaimed water suppliers and users.

 Limitations of current practices

 Currently in Italy, requirements on water reuse are defined by the regulation n.
-185/2003, that sets limits on concentrations for several chemical and microbial contaminants that must be met for all the intended uses of reclaimed water, that include agricultural, non-potable urban and industrial use.
+185/2003, which sets limits on concentrations for several chemical and microbial contaminants that must be met for all the intended uses of reclaimed water, including agricultural, non-potable urban and industrial use.
 Some parameters have limit values similar to those designated for drinking water, even if the reclaimed water is intended for the irrigation of green areas.
-In a set of 54 control parameters 20% of them ask for the same quality of drinking water; 37% of them are not even considered in the drinking water Directive.
-No regulatory distinction is established among various crops irrigated with reclaimed wastewater (restricted, unrestricted irrigation) nor to the influence of different irrigation options (i.e.: subsurface drip irrigation, versus spray irrigation) to reduce sanitary risks.
+In a set of 54 control parameters, 20% of them ask for the same quality as drinking water; 37% of them are not even considered in the Drinking Water Directive.
+No regulatory distinction is established between various crops irrigated with reclaimed wastewater (restricted, unrestricted irrigation) nor to the influence of different irrigation options (i.e.: subsurface drip irrigation versus spray irrigation) to reduce sanitary risks.

-ISS – Susanna Murtas
+ISS Susanna Murtas